fox3000foxy/weights.gg-api/README.md

 By using this repository, you agree to:

-- **Not use this API for commercial purposes**.
+- **Not use this API for commercial purposes**
-- **Avoid mass scraping or abuse of the service**.
+- **Avoid mass scraping or abuse of the service**
-- **Comply with all Weights policies**, including those related to security, content, and intellectual property.
+- **Comply with all Weights policies**, including those related to security, content, and intellectual property
-- **Migrate to the official API** as soon as it becomes publicly available.
+- **Migrate to the official API** as soon as it becomes publicly available

 📬 If Weights or an authorized representative requests takedown of this repository, it will be promptly removed.

+---

 ## 🤝 Community-driven intent